 Another best OS Alternative is MAC OS which was developed by Apple Inc back in 1984.
 That is just a year before Windows was developed.
 It is the second most widely used operating system and being used by 6.375 of the OS users.
 The first desktop version was out in 2001 and it was MAC OS X 10.0 and the next version 10.1 came right after the first version release.

 It also offers a very interactive graphical interface and most of the features that Windows offers.
 The Apple laptops come with pre-installed MAC OS which couldn’t be changed.
 Though it comes with good features, it’s somewhat costly than Windows.
 It is considered a highly secure OS due to its feature to detect the threat and response accordingly feature.

-As this operating system runs in only the Apple laptops, it cannot be installed in normal laptops easily.
-For instance, we can run Windows or Linux based operating system in a Lenovo laptop or desktop but if we need to run the MAC OS than in such case one has to buy Apple desktop or laptop.
+As this operating system runs in only Apple laptops, it cannot be installed in normal laptops easily.
+For instance, we can run Windows or Linux-based operating system in a Lenovo laptop or desktop but if we need to run the MAC OS than in such case one has to buy an Apple desktop or laptop.

 4. Feren OS

 Feren operating system is based on Linux mint and hence possesses some of the functionality that is held by a mint version of Linux.
 This OS comes with inbuilt tools like Feren them and GMP image editor which usually doesn’t come pre-installed in several Linux versions.
 It provides the GUI interaction platform and also offers the terminal that works the same way a Linux terminal works.

 It is the most stable version of the Linux operating system and can be considered when a non-CLI lover has to work with Linux in an efficient manner.
 It combines the graphical user interface of windows and the work efficiency and security aspects of Linux in one platform and needs around 3 GB RAM for installation.
 The hardware should be around 20 GB to make it work a bit smooth but high store capacity is always recommended for any OS to work fine.